 Irving Oberman Memorial Awards

 The bequest of Isabel B. Oberman established this award in 1973 in memory of her husband, Irving Oberman, A.B.
 1917.
 It provides for an annual prize of $1,000 to be awarded by the dean for the best paper by a student of the School on each of seven current legal subjects.
-In the academic year 2015-2016, papers addressing topics in the following subject areas will be eligible for Oberman Awards: Bankruptcy; Constitutional Law: Separation of Powers, Federalism and the Fourteenth Amendment; Environmental Law; Family Law; Intellectual Property; Law and Social Change; and Legal History.
-For more details click here.
+In the academic year 2018-2019, papers addressing topics in the following subject areas will be eligible for Oberman Awards: Bankruptcy; Constitutional Law: Separation of Powers, Federalism and the Fourteenth Amendment; Environmental Law; Family Law; Intellectual Property; Law and Social Change; and Legal History.
+For more details visit the Oberman Awards web page

-This is a $1,000 prize for any outstanding student paper applying economic analysis of law to a legal topic.
-Generally, the prize is awarded in May each year.
-This prize has special submission instructions.
+This prize has a special deadline and submission instructions.
 Please check the Prize Submission Instructions page for more information.

 Project on the Foundations of Private Law Prize